Mikejo5000/vsts-docs-pr/docs/manual-test/overview.md

 ![Holistic approach to manual testing, types of manual testing and personas involved](_img/manual-testing/schematic-01.png)
 &nbsp; &nbsp; **Holistic approach to manual testing, types of manual testing, and personas involved**

->You must install the [Test Manager extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-testmanager-web) to use the advanced features of the Test hub.

 <a name="manual-testing"></a>